outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

       I. decision chains to avoid

-        - which operations on systems will produce absolute universal limits of operations between infinities & the types & concepts generating them
+        - which operations on systems will produce absolute universal limits of operations between infinities & the systems, types & concepts generating them

         - such as those that will create species capable of destroying all other species (like machines or organisms that could destroy us)

         - if current choices will converge to an intersection/singularity point of no return that exerts a permanent limit

-          - a limit such as a maximum on the potential growth or adaptation of the species, which we can avoid using this analysis
+          - a limit such as a maximum on the potential growth/adaptation of the species, given a decision chain & the laws of physics, which we can avoid using this analysis

         - whether quantum physics may make the universe too computable to exist; the system seems very fragile/dependent on lack of specific entanglements